RubixML/ML/docs/cross-validation/monte-carlo.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/MonteCarlo.php">Source</a></span>

 # Monte Carlo
-Repeated Random Subsampling or Monte Carlo cross validation is a technique that takes the average validation score over a user-supplied number of simulations (randomized splits of the dataset).
+*Repeated Random Subsampling* or Monte Carlo cross validation is a technique that takes the average validation score over a user-supplied number of simulation rounds where a learner is trained and tested on randomized splits of the dataset.

 **Interfaces:** [Parallel](#parallel)